combinatrix-ai/ask.sh/README.md

 - Yes!
 You can use GPT-4 by setting the environmanet_variable `AI_SH_OPENAI_MODEL=gpt-4`.
   - This environment variable is just passed to OpenAI API.
 So you can use whatever model OpenAI serves.
 - Currently, default model is set to `gpt-3.5-turbo`.

+### Why Rust?

+- It's just because shell tools should have less dependencies!
+- There's no standard way in Python to make a command available to everywhere.